kubernetes/minikube/site/content/en/docs/contrib/tests.en.md

 Options tested: kubenet, bridge, flannel, kindnet, calico, cilium Flags tested: enable-default-cni (legacy), false (CNI off), auto-detection

+#### validateHairpinMode
+makes sure the hairpinning (https://en.wikipedia.org/wiki/Hairpinning) is correctly configured for given CNI try to access deployment/netcat pod using external, obtained from 'netcat' service dns resolution, IP address should fail if hairpinMode is off

 ## TestChangeNoneUser
 tests to make sure the CHANGE_MINIKUBE_NONE_USER environemt variable is respected and changes the minikube file permissions from root to the correct user.